 Add the diced tomatoes and all the spices.
 Toss well to combine.

 Season the shrimp with salt and pepper, add to the skillet, and cook for 5-6 minutes or until they become pink.
 Be careful not to overcook them.
 Otherwise, they will have a rubbery texture.

 Turn off the heat, and sprinkle with crumbled feta cheese.

 Serve with a side dish, such as a green salad, rice, quinoa, or cauliflower rice.

 Nutrition InformationAmount per serving (1/4) — Calories: 185, Fat: 7g, Saturated Fat: 2g, Cholesterol: 183mg, Sodium: 800mg, Carbohydrates: 10g, Fiber: 3g, Sugar: 5g, Protein: 33g

 If you make this recipe, please don't forget to snap a photo and hashtag it #primaverakitchen.
 I really want to see!

-And if you like this Shrimp, Bell Pepper and Onions Skillet recipe, please share with your friends and family.
+And if you like this Shrimp, Bell Pepper and Onions Skillet recipe, please share it with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.